Don't see anything that interests you?

 The period from 1800-1900 witnessed the creativity of some of the most sublime compositions in the history of music.
 Composers such as Beethoven, Schubert, Chopin, Brahms, Rossini, and Tchaikovsky (to name only a few) produced numerous works that will forever remain in the canon of Western Art Music.
 The purpose of this course is to introduce participants to the Romantic Period by offering a definition of "romanticism" in music and the cultural forces that shaped the Romantic movement.

-The Romantic Lied: The Marriage of Music and Poetry in the 19th-Century Song
+The Marriage of Music and Poetry in the 19th-Century Song

 The romantic song for voice and piano was arguably one of the most important genres in the 19th-century with nearly every composer from Rossini to Puccini trying their hand at it.
 What was the impetus in writing such songs?
 What purpose did these songs serve?
 We will explore songs by Schubert and Schumann, paying particular attention to how composers "married" music and poetry.
-Participants are encouraged to listen to Schubert's "Erlkonig" and Schumann's "Ich grille nicht" (easily found on YOUTUBE).
+Participants are encouraged (but not required) to listen to Schubert's "Erlkonig" and Schumann's "Ich grille nicht" (easily found on YOUTUBE).

-The Origins of the Classical Symphony
+Giuseppe and Carl: The Forgotten Origins of the Classical Symphony

 Have you ever wondered who wrote symphonies before Haydn, Mozart, and Beethoven?
 Who invented it and what brought about its popularity?
 How and where did the symphony develop?
 In this course, we will survey several works that led to the development of one of the most important genres in classical music.
 We will also examine how these earlier works influenced the symphonies of the great masters such as Haydn, Mozart, and Beethoven.